 Librarians who wish to use part or all of their RPD funds for research should submit a brief written proposal and budget to the LAUC-SB RPD Committee.
 In reviewing proposals for research funding, the committee may suggest modifications or request additional information.

-Requests for release time must be signed by the applicant’s supervisor.
-Proposals should include the following information as appropriate:
+- Proposals should include the following information as appropriate:

 - Nature and purpose of the project, including the need for research

 - Projected timetable